Lawmakers Don't Have Many Nice Things To Say About Negotiating With Mick Mulvaney

 When asked to comment directly on Mulvaney, not Mnuchin, Leahy said the goal of budget negotiations is to get a deal, avoid a spending fight and keep the government open — all things he's confident could be done if the White House just let him negotiate with Shelby.

-"Secretary Mnuchin understands that," Shelby said before taking a dig at Mulvaney's history of blocking spending bills when he was in Congress.
+"Secretary Mnuchin understands that," Leahy said before taking a dig at Mulvaney's history of blocking spending bills when he was in Congress.
 "People who have never voted for appropriations bills don't understand how that works."

 Some of the frustration stems from the belief that Mulvaney contributed to Trump's refusal to reach a deal during the 35-day government shutdown, according to multiple aides from both parties.